telerik/fiddler-everywhere-docs/inspect-traffic/compare-traffic.md

     ![Add to compare group](../images/livetraffic/compare/compare-context-menu-add-to-group.png)

-## Comparing Saved Sessions
+## Comparing Saved Session Snapshots

-With Fiddler Everywhere, you can compare previously saved sessions from the save **Sessions** tree.
+With Fiddler Everywhere, you can compare previously saved sessions from the save **Snapshots** tree.

-1. Select a saved entry from the save **Sessions** tree you want to compare.
+1. Select a saved entry from the save **Snapshots** tree you want to compare.

 1. Select the **Compare** option from the context menu.